m13p4/cssc/README.md

 CSSC is a CSS Controller to manage your Cascading Style Sheets.

 ## General
-CSSC can use to define Cascading Style Sheets (CSS) in your browser, to change/show/delete allready defined CSS.
+CSSC can be used to define Cascading Style Sheets (CSS) in your browser, to change/show/delete allready defined CSS.